Frequently Asked Questions

 • How long will it take to process my Police Check application?

 On average, 70% of results are returned in 24 hours once lodgement is received.
-For the remaining 30%, the Australian Criminal Intelligence Commission (the national agency responsible for conducting Police Checks) may flag applications as requiring further review.
-These may take longer than 10 business days to process due to the complexity of the check.
+For the remaining 30%, the Australian Criminal Intelligence Commission, the national agency responsible for conducting Police Checks may have reasons as to why some checks take longer than others to process, including:

 For urgent needs, please contact Veritas Check and we will endeavour to assist you.